PaulP1010/Movie-List/Assignment2/MyApp/readme.md

-This is my Assignment 1
+This is Assignment 2, continuing from Assignment 1